alanrob17/Resize/README.md

 Remove hard coded folder settings and replace with *baseDirectory = Environment.CurrentDirectory;*.

 Remove hard coded image sizes and replace with variables.

+Write code to create the new resize folder structure.